Markkelvin14/alx-system_engineering-devops/0x00-shell_basics/README.md

-the script prints the path name of the working directory
+displays the contents list of your current directory